Why are toys important in ABA therapy?

 Sensory ABA toys with different textures, sounds, firmness, and colors can be stimulating or soothing, helping children relax and focus during ABA therapy, depending on the therapist’s goals during a given part of the session.

-Theraputty helps children develop fine motor skills with different resistances and also allows them to learn how to play with the soft putty in different ways, fostering a calm, focused state.
+Theraputty helps children develop fine motor skills with different resistances and also allows them to learn how to play with the soft putty in different ways, and may foster a calm, focused state.

 Play-Doh and Cutters Like putty, the soft texture of play-doh can be very calming.
 Play-Doh offers a multitude of opportunities to work on receptive and expressive language, including color and shape identification.
 It’s also great for teaching turn-taking, sharing, imitation, and pretend play.